 3. SOG Flash AT-XR Spring Assisted Knife

-SOG is a go-to knife and tool company for consumers searching for tactical gear for everyday carry, and SOG has updated its knife range for 2020, with all knives using their new XR mechanism.
+SOG is a go-to hunting knife and tool company for consumers searching for tactical gear for everyday carry, and SOG has updated its knife range for 2020, with all tactical knives using their new XR mechanism.

 The forthcoming Flash AT, for instance, offers an aided opening.

-The older Flash knife was a fan favorite for EDC, and the newer version is ready to take over with D2 blade steel and a large belly in its geometry that allows for severe cutting and slicing power despite its compact 3.13″ length.
+The older Flash knife was a fan favorite for EDC, and the newer version is ready to take over with D2 blade material and a large belly in its geometry that allows for severe cutting and slicing power despite its compact 3.13″ length.

 With GRN scales, it’s lightweight at just 4.49 oz in total, and the handle’s ergonomic shape makes it suitable for long-term use with it in hand.